Anietz/-Node.js-Asynchronous-File-Downloader/README.md

 ## Description

-This packages downloads a file from a URL
+This packages downloads a file from a URL and generates a unique file name

 ## Usage